 YOU MUST SHOW YOUR WORK ON YOUR HOMEWORK TO GET CREDIT.

-Put it in the digital drop box: This can be found on the main menu for this course in Blackboard.
+Put it in the digital drop box: This can be found on the main menu for this course in Brightspace.
 You can type up or scan in your work and submit it here.
 First you must upload your assignment, then as a SECOND STEP, you must SUBMIT your assignment.
 Be sure to hit the SUBMIT button when you are through so that your work actually gets submitted to me!
-If you forget this step, it will not show up and you will get no credit for your work!
+If you forget this step, it will not show up and you will get no credit for your work!to see an alternate way to submit the homework AS A LAST RESORT, if you have tried repeatedly to use the digital drop box and can't get it to work and the deadline is near.

 Please do not send me attachments via email or documents in the digital drop box if you have recently had or suspect you might have a computer virus.
 Instead, copy your work into the BODY of an email and send it to me that way.